liveformhq/blog.liveformhq.com/source/_posts/how-to-customize-outgoing-email-notifications.md

 which allows you to fill the recipients for this new notification.
 This can be filled with multiple recipient emails.
 The **Subject template** as the name implies is the template for the subject of the outgoing email.
-This template can have any text plus data using the (liquid markup language)[https://shopify.github.io/liquid/].
+This template can have any text plus data using the [liquid markup language](https://shopify.github.io/liquid/).
 In this example we are creating a subject line using the first 100 characters of a field named `message` in our form.
 The **Body template** is actually simpler, it just takes whatever was received in the `message` input field and adds `<br>` tags